 Here are some pictures of the first grain-free chocolate cakes I made:

 At my house, cake is always served with real ice cream!

 There was A LOT of filling inside, and it still wasn't enough ;)

 This was my first attempt at grain-free chocolate cake.
 I wish I had remembered to snap a picture before cutting it up!

 My brother's birthday is always during the summer, so I always have an excuse to make a cake.
 It's my once a year cake indulgence!
 However that is beginning to change since I've learned how to make these cakes so nourishing and healthy!
-This summer will probably be a little different since my brother and his wife are having twins!
+This summer will probably be a little different since my brother and his wife are having twins.
 It's very exciting, but I doubt a birthday celebration with cake and ice cream will be the last thing on their mind ;) This past week I made this cake in a banana version with peanut butter frosting!
-It's so nourishing and low in sugar and high in protein I've been eating it with my yogurt and berries for breakfast!!
-In an upcoming blog post I will show how I made the best German chocolate cake I've ever had ;) in pictures 1, 2, and 3.
+It's so nourishing, low in sugar and high in protein, and I've been eating it with my yogurt and berries for breakfast.

 Happy summer!
 Cake away :)